academic-resources/odin/fundamentals-3.md

 ---

 ### ** Practice** Let's write some functions!
 Write these in the `script` tag of a skeleton HTML file.
-If you've forgotten how to set it up, review the instructions from [Fundamentals Part 1](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-1#practice).** For now, just write each function and test the output with `console.log`.** 1.
-Write a function called `add7` that takes one number and returns that number + 7.
+If you've forgotten how to set it up, review the instructions from [Fundamentals Part 1](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-1#practice) :**

+For now, just write each function and test the output with `console.log` :**

+1. Write a function called `add7` that takes one number and returns that number + 7.
 2. Write a function called `multiply` that takes 2 numbers and returns their product.
 3. Write a function called `capitalize` that takes a string and returns that string with _only_ the first letter capitalized.
 Make sure that it can take strings that are lowercase, UPPERCASE or BoTh.
 4. Write a function called `lastLetter` that takes a string and returns the very last letter of that string:** **    1. `lastLetter("abcd")` should return `"d"`**